leaflabs/libmaple/docs/source/libmaple/overview.rst

 Overview
 ========

-This page is a general overview of the low-level aspects of libmaple proper.
+This page is a general overview of libmaple proper.
 It provides a general perspective of the library's goals and design.
-Examples are given from the libmaple sources.
+Examples are given from libmaple's sources.

 .. contents:: Contents
    :local: